kristan-dev/pipedrive_helper/README.md

 # pipedrive_api_helper
-A helper module that simplifies the use of pipedrive's REST API
+simplifies the use of pipedrive's rest API by creating a local api